 In January of 2008, I accepted an athletic scholarship to attend school at Oral Roberts University.
-While there, I performed well on the Track and Cross Country teams.
+While there, I performed well on the Track and Cross-country.
 Not only did I excel in athletics, but I also did well in academics.
 I won the Eli Award for Academic Excellence for the 2011-2012 season.
 In addition, I was also named the President’s Cup Winner for the 2011-2012 season, because of excellence in athletics, academics and service in the community.
 In May of 2012, I graduated with a B.S.
-Degree in Accounting, and am now in the process of pursuing a MBA at ORU.
+Degree in Accounting.
+I began studying for my CPA license in 2015 and I was officially licensed by Oklahoma Accountancy Board on February 17th, 2017.
+At the present, I am in the process of finishing up MBA studies at ORU.

-Currently, I am working with Minert & Associates as an accountant where I started as an intern in January of 2011.
-I love working at Minert & Associates because of the teamwork that exists within this organization.
+Currently, I am working at Minert & Associates as an accountant, where I started as an intern in January of 2011.
+I love working at here because of the teamwork that exists within the organization.
 Every employee is seen as a partner, not an employee.
-They helped me find my purpose in life, which is “to help the less fortunate attain the necessary education to succeed in life”.
-My job is a vehicle that helps me fulfill that purpose.
+They have helped me find my purpose in life, which is “to help the less fortunate attain the necessary education to succeed in life”.
+My job is just a vehicle that helps me fulfill the purpose.